Spectral Energy Distribution of the First Galaxies: Contribution from Pre-Main-Sequence Stars: INTRODUCTION

-Recent large observational programmes using optical/infrared and radio telescopes discovered a number of galaxies near the epoch of reionization at $z=6-7$ (Yan et al. 2011; Dunlop et al. 2013; Inoue et al. 2016; Hashimoto et al. 2018), and detected promising galaxy candidates even at $z=10$ (Oesch et al. 2018).
-The distant galaxies discovered so far typically have blue colors (e.g., Bouwens et al. 2014), suggesting a small dust content and/or contribution from peculiar stellar populations such as massive hot stars.
+Recent large observational programmes using optical/infrared and radio telescopes have discovered a number of galaxies near the epoch of reionization at $z=6$-$7$ (Yan et al. 2011; Dunlop et al. 2013; Inoue et al. 2016; Hashimoto et al. 2018), and detected promising galaxy candidates even at $z=10$ (Oesch et al. 2018).
+The distant galaxies discovered so far typically have blue colours (e.g., Bouwens et al. 2014), suggesting a small dust content and/or contribution from peculiar stellar populations such as massive hot stars.

 The photometric and spectral features are important to understand the nature of distant galaxies and also for efficiently detecting them.
-Theoretical studies of the SEDs of the first galaxies (Tumlinson et al. 2000; 2001, Bromm et al. 2001) suggest a few outstanding features of the first galaxies that contain Population III (Pop~III) stars.
-Pop~III stars are more compact and hotter than the Pop~II counterpart with the same mass (Ezer \& Cameron 1971), and hence the first galaxies are expected to have blue SEDs.
-If Pop~III stars contain unusually massive population (e.g., Hirano et al. 2014; 2015), strong emission lines from ionized hydrogen and helium are also expected (Schaerer et al. 2003).
+Theoretical studies of the spectral energy distributions (SEDs) of the first galaxies (Tumlinson \& Shull 2000; Bromm, Kudritzki \& Loeb 2001; Tumlinson, Giroux \& Shull 2001; Feng et al. 2016; Barrow et al. 2018; Ceverino, Klessen \& Glover 2019) suggest a few outstanding features of the first galaxies that contain Population III (Pop~III) stars.
+Pop~III stars are more compact and hotter than the Pop~II counterparts with the same mass (Ezer \& Cameron 1971), and hence the first galaxies are expected to have blue SEDs.
+If Pop~III stars contain an unusually massive population (e.g., Hirano et al. 2014; 2015), strong emission lines from ionized hydrogen and helium are also expected (Schaerer 2003).